Vis4Sense/student-projects/2023-2024/rachana-hegde/first_semester_report_draft.md

 | Image Display and Tracking | Ability to view prompt-image pairs and group images by prompt to track progression |
 |  | Functionality to click on an image to expand it for a larger view with details about the prompt, seed, and other generation parameters |

-Do I need to define what this is and cite a resource on it?

-**Ask Kai whether the sitemap should be included because it’s not particularly good and the final application won’t have many of these features (which I also note in my report but still).**

 ## References

 [1]  K. Kenthapadi, H. Lakkaraju, and N. Rajani, ‘Generative AI meets Responsible AI: Practical Challenges and Opportunities’, in *Proceedings of the 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining*, in KDD ’23.
 New York, NY, USA: Association for Computing Machinery, Aug.
 2023, pp. 5805–5806. doi: 10.1145/3580305.3599557.